nair0lf32/zer0ne-blog/Cyberseclabs/Challenges/Office/office.md

 drwxr-xr-x  3 root root   4096 May  8  2020 www
 ```

-Google (wikipedia) say its a web server interface for administration...blablah..that runs by default on `port 10000`
+Google (wikipedia) say its a web server interface for administration...

+...that runs by default on `port 10000`

 you can confirm that with `netstat -tunlp`

-as it seems it runs locally (nmap didnt get that) we need to `port-forward` it to us
+It runs locally (nmap didnt get that) we need to `port-forward` it to us

 for that tunneling we can use `chisel` wich require uploading the server  or use `ssh`

-I go for ssh...choose any way you know...or not (XD I am personally learning it now..as I already konw chisel and sshutle...)
+I go for ssh...choose any way you know...or not (XD I am personally learning it now..as I already know chisel and sshutle...)

 SSH local Port Forwarding syntax :